Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 - Tier 4: Advanced capabilities.
 External system integration, predictive features, production tooling.

-The tiering solves the adoption problem.
-By the time Tier 3 rolls out, the team has already been using AI daily for months.
-They're not sceptical — they're impatient for more.
+Here's why the tiering matters so much: by the time Tier 3 rolls out, the team has already been using AI daily for months.
+They're not sceptical anymore.
+They're impatient for more.

 Phase 4: Measurement